mend/renovate-ce-ee/docs/2-configuration.md

 Before running Renovate Pro, you need to provision it as an App on GitHub Enterprise, and retrieve the ID + private key provided.
 This requires GitHub Enterprise 2.12 or later.
 It is recommended that you name the app "renovate" so that it shows up as "renovate[bot]" in Pull Requests.

+Be sure to input a webhook secret when adding the app.
+If you don't care about a secret, then enter 'renovate'.

 ## Renovate Pro

 Renovate Pro requires configuration via environment variables in addition to Renovate OSS's regular configuration: